TomSssM/MyCodewars/snippets/ConfSnip2.md

 }
 ```

 We would not get such a behavior.
-In other words, `Scientist.explode` would be undefined, obviously.
+In other words, `Scientist.explode` would be `undefined`, obviously.
 We only get this behavior that static methods of the parent class are also available as static methods
 on the child class if we use ES2015 classes.
 For this reason, you may be thinking that it is simply some
 ES2015 classes magic.
 But it is actually NOT!